 Evaluating Whether the Sexual Activity Was Consensual

 Then the question becomes, what makes it unlawful?
-If you’re together with the person and you become amorous together and you touch the person — my clients are usually asking, what did I do wrong?
+If you're together with the person and become amorous and you touch the person — my clients are usually asking, what did I do wrong?